THE TEA TEMPLE

-Located at the entrance to the Sanctuary Gardens, the Tea Temple is a tea house and cafe, healing centre, information desk, library, natural health and new-age shop, cinema, music stage, lounge room and private evening venue all in one… a beautiful multi-purpose space!
+Located at the entrance to the Sanctuary Gardens, the Tea Temple is a tea house and cafe, healing space, information desk, library, natural health and new-age shop, cinema, music stage, lounge room and private evening venue all in one… a beautiful multi-purpose space!
 We serve a variety of teas, shakes, snacks and a simple, deliciously healthy lunch menu.

 What can I do at the Tea Temple?